-The kinds of juvenile records that are eligible for sealing varies from state to state.
-Usually, whether a record can be sealed depends on the following.
+The kinds of juvenile records that are eligible for sealing vary from state to state.
+Often, whether a record can be sealed depends on the following.

 Age.
-The person seeking the sealing (sometimes called "expungement") must be an adult.
-In most states, this means the person making the request must be at least 18 years old.
+The person seeking the sealing must be an adult.
+In some states, this means the person making the request must be at least 18 years old.

 Type of juvenile offense.
 Some states limit the types of offenses that can be expunged from a juvenile record.
-Many states dont allow people to expunge serious juvenile offenses -- such as a violation that would be a felony in adult criminal court.
+Some states don’t allow people to expunge serious juvenile offenses, such as a violation that would be a felony in adult criminal court.

 Subsequent arrests or convictions.
 In many states, if the person asking for expungement of a juvenile record also had later criminal arrests or convictions as an adult, the request to seal the juvenile record will be denied.